jlant/aquifer-map-d3/README.md

 # aquifer-map-d3

-An interactive map to highlight the results of the following [USGS](https://www.usgs.gov/) hydrologic budget study:
+A data visualization project using D3.js (https://d3js.org/) to highlight the results of the following [USGS](https://www.usgs.gov/) hydrologic budget study:

 [Hydrologic Budget and Conditions of Permian, Pennsylvanian, and Mississippian aquifers in the Appalachian Plateaus Physiographic Province](http://pubs.usgs.gov/sir/2015/5106/sir20155106.pdf)